Nonnegative Hermitian vector bundles and Chern numbers: Examples

 Our principal concerns in this article are compact complex manifolds whose holomorphic tangent or cotangent bundles, denoted for simplicity in the sequel by $T$ and $T^{\ast}$ respectively, are globally generated.
 To each kind of them there is a well-known result, which we record in the following two examples for our later purpose.

-\begin{example} Recall that a compact complex manifold $M$ is called \emph{homogeneous} if the holomorphic automorphism group of $M$, denoted by $\text{Aut}(M)$, acts transitively on it.
-It is a well-known fact that \emph{a compact connected complex manifold $M$ has globally generated $T_M$ if and only if it is homogeneous}.
-The reason is quite simple: $T_M$ being globally generated is equivalent to the fact that each orbit of the action of $\text{Aut}(M)$ is open in $M$.
-Note that $M$ is equal to a disjoint union of orbits.
-Then connectedness implies that there exists precisely one orbit, i.e., the action is homogenous.
-This particularly implies that all Hermitian symmetric spaces, complex flag manifolds and tori have globally generated holomorphic tangent bundles. \end{example}
+\begin{example} Recall that a compact connected complex manifold $M$ is called \emph{homogeneous} if the holomorphic automorphism group of $M$, denoted by $\text{Aut}(M)$, acts transitively on it.
+It is well-known that \emph{a compact connected complex manifold $M$ has globally generated $T_M$ if and only if it is homogeneous}.

+This particularly implies that the holomorphic tangent bundles of Hermitian symmetric spaces, projective-rational manifolds and tori are globally generated. \end{example}

-For compact complex manifolds whose cotangent bundles are globally generated we have the following well-known fact: \begin{example} \emph{A compact connected K\"{a}hler manifold $M$ has globally generated $T^{\ast}_M$ if and only if $M$ can be holomorphically immersed into some complex torus}.
+\begin{example} \emph{A compact connected K\"{a}hler manifold has globally generated $T^{\ast}$ if and only if it can be holomorphically immersed into some complex torus}.

 This result should be due to Matsushima and Stoll (\cite[p.
 100]{MS} or \cite[p.
 606]{Ma}), at least to the author's best knowledge.
 The basic idea is to consider the Albanese map related to this K\"{a}hler manifold.
 A more compact proof can be found in \cite[p.
 271]{Sm}.
 Note that the term ``globally generated" was called ``ample" and ``weakly ample'' respectively in \cite{MS} and \cite{Sm}.
 Also note that a compact complex manifold holomorphically immersed into some torus is automatically K\"{a}hler as the restriction of the obvious K\"{a}hler metric on the complex torus is still K\"{a}hler.
-This implies that \emph{any compact connected complex manifold $M$ holomorphically immersed into some complex torus has globally generated $T^{\ast}_M$}. \end{example}
+This implies that \emph{any compact connected complex manifold holomorphically immersed into some complex torus has globally generated $T^{\ast}$}. \end{example}